thma/thma.github.io/posts/2025-08-30-Embedding-MicroHs.md

 In my [last blog post on this matter](https://thma.github.io/posts/2023-10-08-Optimizing-bracket-abstraction-for-combinator-reduction.html) I focussed on comparing different bracket abstraction algorithms.
 This time I will have a closer look to execution speed of graph-reduction based approaches versus GHC compiled code.

-I will consider three execution runtimes:
+I will consider three execution runtimes in four scenarios:

 - The HHI-Reducer.
 This is the fastest of my graph-reduction implementations.
+Compilation with `compileEta`.
-- The MicroHs Runtime mhseval
+- The MicroHs Runtime mhseval.
+Compilation with `compileEta`.
+- The GHC Runtime.
+With HGC compiled Haskell code
-- The GHC Runtime
+- The MicroHs Runtime mhseval.
+With MicroHs compiled Haskell code.

 As I am focussing on backend performance I will not vary the compilation algorithm.
 I will use the `compileEta` algorithm (introduced in the above mentioned post) which will produce the most compact combinator code for standard combinators.
 (As of now MicroHs does not support Bulk-Combinators which would allow even more compact code.)

+I added the fourth option (execution time for mhs compiled code on the mhs runtime) upon a request in the [reddit discussion on this blog post](https://www.reddit.com/r/haskell/comments/1n5kawz/new_blog_post_embedding_microhs/).
+Having this benchmark will show whether the MHS compiler produces combinator object code that is better optimized than the output of my `compileEta` algorithm.
+This is also useful as a sanity check for my toy compiler.

 I will benchmark execution of the following programs of my toy language: